Blane Morgan

-Blane Morgan (born 1977) is an American football coach.
+Blane Morgan (born 1977) is an American college football coach and former player.
 He was most recently the head football coach at Lamar University, a position he held from 2020 until 2022.
-Morgan also played college football as a quarterback at the United States Air Force Academy.
+Morgan played as a quarterback at the United States Air Force Academy.

 Early years

 Morgan attended Trinity Christian Academy, where he was coached by his father, Barry.
 He played safety, until being named the starter at quarterback as a junior, after his brother, Beau, graduated.
-He was a member of three state championship teams in four years, the last led by him at quarterback.
+He also remained the starter at strong safety, earning all-state honrs at both positions.
+He was a member of four state finalist teams that won three state championships in his four years, the last two led by him at quarterback.

 College career

 Morgan followed his brother and accepted a football scholarship from the United States Air Force Academy.
 He saw no varsity playing time during his freshman season, playing instead for the program's junior varsity team.

 As a sophomore, he was the fourth-string quarterback, tallying 11 carries for 56 yards.

 As a junior, he was named the starter at quarterback after his brother, Beau graduated.
 He posted 63 of 123 completions for 975 yards, 4 passing touchdowns, 192 carries for 565 yards and 6 rushing touchdowns.
 He led the team to a 10–3 record.
 The Falcons were invited to play in the 1997 Las Vegas Bowl, where they lost to Oregon, 41–13.

 As a senior, he posted 61 of 112 completions for 1,144 yards, 10 passing touchdowns, 145 carries for 508 yards and 15 rushing touchdowns.
 He led the team to a 12–1 record and the school's first outright Western Athletic Conference (WAC) title.
-The Falcons were invited to the 1998 Oahu Bowl, where they won 43–25 over the Washington.
+The Falcons were invited to the 1998 Oahu Bowl, where they won 43–25 over the Washington Huskies.

 Morgan won 20 out of the 23 games he started, which is the best record and the highest winning percentage (.870) for a starting quarterback in school history.
 The 22 total games the team won is a school record over a two-year period.
 He posted a 3–0 record against the other military service academies.
+His senior year, Air Force was almost undefeated losing by one point to TCU in a game where Morgan was injusred and unable to play the second half.
+That year, Air Force finished ranked 10th (USA Today ESPN Coaches Poll) and 13th (AP) in the final polls.